 Achilles Tendonitis treatment traditionally includes massage and icing, but natural remedies like Vitamin E, Castor Oil, Turmeric and DMSO can help the pain associated with Achilles Tendon pain.

 Most common in runners, Achilles tendonitis is a condition that affects the band of tissue connecting the calf and the heel.
 When overworked, this tendon becomes strained and can cause significant discomfort.
-Most cases of Achilles tendonitis can be effectively treated using self-care strategies and natural cures.

 What is Achilles Tendonitis?

 An overuse injury, Achilles tendonitis is characterized by tenderness and pain in the Achilles tendon.
 The pain associated with the condition often begins as a mild ache in the back of the leg that may progress to episodes of severe pain during excessive physical exertion.
 Tenderness and stiffness are also common, particularly in the morning.

 While Achilles tendonitis often causes subtle to intense pain, most cases can be treated at home.
 Methods of treatment range from self-massage to topical applications and supplements.
 Castor oil, vitamin E oil and turmeric are 3 of the best natural treatment options that relieve pain and reduce inflammation.

 A plant-based oil, castor oil is used for treating a number of ailments.
 The oil is a triglyceride comprised of nearly 90 percent ricinoleic acid, an anti-inflammatory agent.
 As such, when applied to the site of pain, castor oil relieves pain and minimizes inflammation of the tendon.

 Vitamin E oil is considered a fat-soluble antioxidant.
 As such, this nutritional substance removes any free radicals from the body that may be contributing to pain.
 The oil also supports circulatory function, which helps to relieve soreness and inflammation.